 Before discussing my best photos of 2020, it’s inevitable to say something about the year itself.
 I probably speak on behalf of most of us when I say that it was a miserable year.
 And that we would rather leave it behind us as soon as possible.
 Let’s hope that 2021 will be better; at least there are some reasons for moderate optimism.

 Photographically it was also a somewhat different year.
 Foreign travel was not an option and even within the Netherlands the possibilities were limited.
 I always traveled carelessly all over the country by train and bus, but that suddenly became rather difficult.
 After the “train service in national interest” this spring, and the very urgent advice to use public transport only for essential journeys, things become somewhat easier in June.
 But long train journeys with a face mask are still not lightly embarked upon.

 I have therefore not traveled outside the province of South Holland for months.
 Leiden, Gouda, Gorinchem and Stellendam were the frontier towns of my world in 2020.
 Okay, with the exception of a two-week stay in Zwolle, in the eastern part of the Netherlands, in the valley between the first and the second wave.

-Of course one can also take pretty nice photographs close to home, but the harvest is not as rich as in other years: only 2000 pictures.
-Nevertheless: also an annus horibilis deserves to be reviewed, so I compiled a longlist of 140 photos and further reduced that selection to a traditional top 10 of best photos over 2020.
+Of course one can also take pretty nice photographs on hikes in the neighbourhood.
+But the harvest is not as rich as in other years: only 2000 pictures.
+Nevertheless: also an annus horibilis deserves to be reviewed.
+So I compiled a longlist of 140 photos and further reduced that selection to a traditional top 10 of best photos over 2020.

 10 – Le Lac d’Oostvoorne